Why in the news?

 - The saltwater crocodiles are highly territorial.
 Large male saltwater crocodiles frequently control vast tracts of rivers, estuaries, or beaches.

-- The saltwater crocodile can be found in three places in India: the Andaman and Nicobar Islands, Bhitarkanika National Park, and the Sundarbans.
-These three are the primary saltwater crocodile habitat in India.
+- It can be found in three places in India: the Andaman and Nicobar Islands, Bhitarkanika National Park, and the Sundarbans.
+These three are the primary saltwater crocodile habitats in India.

 - Together with the gharial (Gavialis gangeticus) and mugger crocodile (Crocodylus palustris), it is one of the three crocodiles indigenous to the Indian Subcontinent.